class Player

 Note

 Whether or not exceptions from operations on offline players are ignored is controlled by the global variable mcpq.player.ALLOW_OFFLINE_PLAYER_OPS, which is True by default.
 Players can go offline at any time and even checking with online before every operation will not guarantee that the player is online by the time the operation is received by the server.
 To make life easier all PlayerNotFound exceptions will be caught and ignored if mcpq.player.ALLOW_OFFLINE_PLAYER_OPS is True.
 Note that this will make it look like the operation succeeded, even if the player was (already) offline.
-Use PlayerJoinEvent, PlayerLeaveEvent or update your online players regularly with mc.getPlayers() to control the state of your online players.
+Instead, use PlayerJoinEvent, PlayerLeaveEvent or update your online players regularly with mc.getPlayerList() to control the state of your online players.

 Note